Calcilore/AdofaiClient/README.md

 # Current Compatibility Status

 ## Known issues
- - Zoom is incapable of going below 85%
  - On older version of ADOFAI that use a string for the angledata, not all the angles are supported
  - There is no countdown for the level to start